You Don't Know What You've Got (Blink-182 song): Reception

+"You Don't Know What You've Got" received mixed reviews.
+Critics praised its emotional lyrics, explosive chorus, and Barker's intricate drumming, while detractors argued that its structure and melodies relied too heavily on earlier blink-182 songs, particularly "Adam's Song."

 Maya Georgi at Rolling Stone praised the song's "explosive bridge" and subject matter.
 Pranav Trewn from Stereogum commended the "tumbling tin [drum] pattern" intro, commenting: "Barker's technical onslaught, which can sometimes feel like a party trick seeking a purpose, coheres into rich rhythmic tapestries on [the song]."
 Andrew Sacher of BrooklynVegan stated that the song has "got those classic clean Blink guitar arpeggios and somber Mark vocals in the verses, and an explosive Tom & Mark-sung chorus."

 Others bemoaned the song's perceived unoriginality.
 Pitchfork writer Arielle Gordon felt the song "strips the haunting guitar riff from "Adam's Song" for parts, just different enough that you might miss it at first."
 Slant Magazine's Fred Barrett agreed, calling the "trite and repetitive" song a "flavorless approximation of the sticky hook that the band has been churning out since the late '90s."
 Bobby Olivier from Spin, while viewing its theme sober, admitted its melodies felt too similar to past hits by the band.

 Personnel

-Credits adapted from the song's YouTube video.
+Credits adapted from the CD booklet.